csorbakristof/learning_ai/TemperatureMonitoring/heating_statistics.md

 Also export a summary statistic into `heating_statistics.txt`.

+## Gas meter input data

+Gas meter values are available in the temperature_database.json under `gasmeter`.
+If it is not available, ask the user to run `loadGasmeterValuesIntoDatabase.py`.

 # Outputs

 ## [MeanDiff_And_HeatingCycleCount_Plot] Mean difference of internal and external temperature, and the number of daily heat cycles